Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/slashing-requests.md

 ### slashOperator

-Called by an AVS to slash an operator for a given array of strategies, the corresponding operatorSet to slash from, and the `bipsToSlash`.
-The bips are with respect to the slashable stake allocation that has been set for the operatorSet, operator, and strategy e.g. `bipsToIncrease = 5000`  leads to half of the slashable stake that has been allocated the operatorSet on behalf of the operator being slashed.
+Called by an AVS to slash an operator for a given array of strategies, the corresponding operatorSet to slash from, and the `slashedProportion`.
+The slashedProportion are with respect to the slashable stake allocation that has been set for the operatorSet, operator, and strategy e.g. `slashedProportion = 1e18/2`  leads to half of the slashable stake that has been allocated the operatorSet on behalf of the operator being slashed.

 For accounting reasons, this function also reduces the magnitude of the slashing operatorSet in the future and pending deallocations from the operatorSet in order maintain pending nominal stake guarantees in future forecasts.
 Overall, the total magnitude for the (operator, strategy) before the request is greater than the total magnitude after.